WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 Open `index.html` and include the template parts by adding two HTML comments.
 The HTML comments start with `wp:template-part`, which is the name of the template part block.
-Each template part is identified by the slug, the name of the file without the file ending.
+Each template part is identified by the slug, the name of the file without the file extension.

 Inside the HTML comment, add two curly brackets and the key, `slug`, together with the name of the template part: